JigneshRaval/simple-blog/src/pages/regex/a-practical-guide-to-regular-expressions--regex--in-javascript.md

 ```
 ### Special Characters

-Up until now we’ve created simple regular expression patterns.
-Now, let’s tap into the full power of regular expressions when handling more complex cases.
+Up until now we've created simple regular expression patterns.
+Now, let's tap into the full power of regular expressions when handling more complex cases.

-For example, instead of matching a specific email address let’s say we’d like to match a number of email addresses.
-That’s where special characters come into play.
+For example, instead of matching a specific email address let's say we'd like to match a number of email addresses.
+That's where special characters come into play.
 There are special symbols and characters that you have to memorize in order to fully understand the regular expressions.

 #### Flags:

 Regular expressions have five optional flags or modifiers.
-Let’s discuss the two most important flags:
+Let's discuss the two most important flags:

-*   **g** — Global search, don’t return after the first match
+*   **g** — Global search, don't return after the first match
 *   **i** — Case-insensitive search

 You can also combine the flags in a single regular expression.
-Note that their order doesn’t have any effect on the result.
+Note that their order doesn't have any effect on the result.

-Let’s look at some code examples:
+Let's look at some code examples:

 **Regular Expression Literal — **_Syntax_ `/pattern/flags`